Lead Forensics vs Leadfeeder

 Leadfeeder (now part of Dealfront) takes a similar approach to visitor identification but positions itself as the compliance-first choice for European markets.
 With ISO 27001, ISO 27701, and GDPR certifications, it appeals to companies selling into Europe where data privacy regulations are strictest.
 Leadfeeder offers a free plan and published pricing starting at $99/month, making it accessible for smaller teams.
 Its machine learning algorithm can identify companies even when employees work remotely, a real advantage in today's distributed workforce.
 The trade-off: limited contact enrichment (only 25 credits per month on paid plans), and some users report delays in lead delivery.

 Both platforms solve the same core problem: revealing which companies visit your website.
 But visitor identification is only the first step.
-Knowing a company visited your pricing page doesn't tell you who on the buying committee to contact, what they care about, or whether they're actually in-market.
+Knowing a company visited your pricing page does not tell you who on the buying committee to contact, what they care about, or whether they are actually in-market.
 That gap between "company visited" and "deal created" is where most visitor identification tools leave you on your own.

-If you're ready to move beyond visitor identification into a full go-to-market intelligence platform, see how ZoomInfo works.
+If you are ready to move beyond visitor identification into a full go-to-market intelligence platform, see how ZoomInfo works.

 Lead Forensics vs. Leadfeeder vs. ZoomInfo at a glance